NapoleonWils0n/pilfer/README.md

 [ffmpeg download](https://evermeet.cx/ffmpeg/)

-* install ffmpeg
+* Install ffmpeg

-create a folder called bin in your home folder, /Users/your-username/bin
+Create a folder called bin in your home folder, /Users/your-username/bin

 ```
 mkdir -p ~/bin
 ```

-copy ffmpeg into the ~/bin directory
+Copy ffmpeg into the ~/bin directory

-if you have ffmpeg installed to another location create a symbolic link to $HOME/bin/ffmpeg the same applies to ffplay and ffprobe
+If you have ffmpeg installed to another location create a symbolic link to $HOME/bin/ffmpeg the same applies to ffplay and ffprobe

-then edit your ~/.bash_profile, for example with nano
+Then edit your ~/.bash_profile, for example with nano

 ```
 nano ~/.bash_profile
 ```

-and add the code below to your ~/.bash_profile, which will add any binaries in ~/bin to your bash path
+And add the code below to your ~/.bash_profile, which will add any binaries in ~/bin to your bash path

 ```